kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ### YAML

 The following example shows a `Gateway` with an HTTP listener and two child HTTPS `ListenerSets` with unique hostnames and certificates.
+Only `ListenerSets` from the same namespace of the `Gateway` will be accepted:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1